Frequently Asked Questions

 What is the cost of the Aid in Dying Medication?

-A: In most cases, the patient will be responsible for the cost of the medication, which currently range from $500 – $700.
+If not Medicaid eligible, the patient will be responsible for the cost of the medication, which currently ranges from $500 – $700.

 Q: How does the New Mexico law differ from other states who have passed medical aid in dying?

 A: Nine states (OR, WA, MT, VT, CA, CO, HI, NJ, ME) and the District of Columbia have authorized medical aid in dying.
 Since the first Oregon law was passed by ballot initiative in 1994 and actually went into effect in the fall of 1997, we’ve learned a lot.
 Oregon’s experience and that of the other authorized states, now constitutes more than 40 years of combined experience covering more than 22% of the U.S. population.
 In writing the 2021 Elizabeth Whitefield End-of-Life Options Act, bill drafters applied those lessons learned to the bill’s provisions.

 Here are four major differences in our New Mexico law:

 Shorter waiting period – Other states that have authorized medical aid in dying have extended waiting periods that can require multiple visits to providers and generally takes at least 2-3 weeks or more to become qualified for the medications.
 This has created barriers for people who urgently need to access the law.
 Several states have or are looking to amend their law with emergency exceptions or to reduce these wait times.
 Our law reduces that barrier from the start.
 The Elizabeth Whitefield End of Life Options Act has only a 48-hour waiting period before the aid in dying prescription can be filled for qualified individuals, and even that wait period can be waived if deemed urgent.